 And when the system isn’t working, it doesn’t make sense to just yell at the people in it—any more than you’d try to fix a machine by yelling at the gears.
 True, sometimes you have the wrong gears and need to replace them, but more often you’re just using them in the wrong way.
 When there’s a problem, you shouldn’t get angry with the gears—you should fix the machine.

-That was published just a few weeks ago on a very high-profile online media property, so probably you’ve seen that.
-But it triggered a memory of a much more important, beautiful and hugely inspirational piece of writing that influenced me a lot in the founding days of Pythian, one that you probably haven’t seen because it’s admittedly a bit older.
+This was published just a few weeks ago on a very high-profile online media property, so you’ve probably seen it.
+However, it triggered the memory of a much more important, beautiful, and hugely inspirational piece of writing that influenced me a lot in the founding days of Pythian, one that you probably haven’t seen because it’s admittedly a bit older.
 It is anything but obsolete, so I’m happy to draw your attention to it.
-It’s called They Write the Right Stuff and it was published in Fast Company in 1996.
-Here’s a taste.
+It’s called They Write the Right Stuff and was published in Fast Company in 1996.
+Here’s a taste:

 The group writes software this good because that’s how good it has to be.
 Every time it fires up the shuttle, their software is controlling a $4 billion piece of equipment, the lives of a half-dozen astronauts, and the dreams of the nation.
 Even the smallest error in space can have enormous consequences: the orbiting space shuttle travels at 17,500 miles per hour; a bug that causes a timing problem of just two-thirds of a second puts the space shuttle three miles off course.

 NASA knows how good the software has to be.
 Before every flight, Ted Keller, the senior technical manager of the on-board shuttle group, flies to Florida where he signs a document certifying that the software will not endanger the shuttle.
 If Keller can’t go, a formal line of succession dictates who can sign in his place.